 Previous work by Thogmartin et al. (2004), Bled et al. (2013), and Smith et al. (2015), among others, offered spatially-explicit variations of the standard trend analysis approach for community science data.
-These works were focused on analysis of BBS data, but their approaches are easily related to analysis of CBC data.
+These works were focused on analysis of BBS data, but their approaches are easily applied to analysis of CBC data.
 Instead of using the standard strata described above (Smith et al. 2015), Thogmartin et al. (2004) assigned count sites to irregular polygons, created by tessellation of BBS route locations.
 Bled et al. (2013) assigned routes to cells on a regular grid, with one-degree latitude and longitude spacing.
 All three studies utilized spatially-structured random intercepts for relative abundance per polygon, grid cell, or stratum.
 Thogmartin et al. (2004) utilized a fixed effect of year per polygon, but that effect did not incorporate spatial structure.
 Bled et al. (2013) and Smith et al. (2015) estimated relative abundances per year, and then trends were generated as derived parameters, as done in the standard analysis.

-Here, we present a different approach for calculating temporal trends in relative abundance, one that takes advantage of the considerable spatial structure in CBC data.
+Here, we present an updated approach for calculating temporal trends in relative abundance, one that takes advantage of the considerable spatial structure in CBC data.
 This approach borrows components from previous ones, incorporates new components that prioritize robust trend estimation at finer spatial scales, and employs a simplified and computationally efficient workflow.
 Similar to Bled et al. (2013), we assigned CBC count sites to cells on a uniform grid that covered North America.
 In contrast to previous work, effort and year effects were modeled as random slopes with spatial structure, following a spatially varying coefficient (SVC) approach (Gelfand et al. 2003, Finley 2011, Congdon 2014).
 Finally, unlike prior studies using MCMC, we used integrated nested Laplace approximation (INLA) to estimate Bayesian posteriors for model parameters (Lindgren and Rue 2015, Rue et al. 2017), which led to a dramatic decrease in computing time.
+Our objective in developing this technique was to estimate long-term population trends at an appropriate spatial scale for evaluating fine-scale population processes and ecological drivers to inform conservation.
 The four goals of this report were to (i) describe an SVC approach to calculating trends in CBC data, (ii) employ the approach using data for the American Robin, (iii) compare trend results derived from the SVC approach to aggregate results derived from standard methods, and (iv) demonstrate use of fine scaled trend results through a simple analysis exploring correlations between SVC trends and potential energetic drivers related to climate and winter food resources.

 Methods